uyouthe/cosmopolite/README.md

 ## Usage

 1. Make your own repo using this repo as a template
-2. Go to `package.json` and change the `name` field.
-Let's say you changed it to `awesomeLib`
+2. Go to `package.json` and change the `name` field. **Use the valid JS identifier**.
+Let's say you changed it to `awesomeLib`.
+3. `npm run dev`
-3. Implement your library inside `src` folder
+4. Implement your library inside `src` folder.
-4. Push changes.
-The `dist` folder will appear, there will be the `awesomeLib.js` file.
+5. Push changes.
+The `dist` folder will appear, there will be the `awesomeLib.js` file which'll be update continiously as you write your code.
 This is your dist.
-5. Publish your library via NPM or Yarn to your favorite registry
+6. Publish your library via NPM or Yarn to your favorite registry

 Now your library will be accessible via both
 ```